ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R7.5** Versioning schema MUST carry information about breaking vs. non-breaking changes and allow clients to decide whether it is able to interact with the server.
 The versioning scheme SHOULD be like the scheme used for HTTP where minor version changes do not break compatibility.

-**R7.6** Notices related to scheduled server maintenance timeslots MAY be included in the discovery document, this could be a human readable, non machine parsable character string.
+**R7.6** Notices related to scheduled server maintenance timeslots MAY be included in the discovery document, this could be a human-readable, non machine parsable character string.
 <!-- A> //TODO: [Issue #9](https://github.com/ietf-wg-rpp/rpp-requirements/issues/9) -->

 **R7.7** RPP MAY only support a subset of EPP functionality, the supported functionality MUST be discoverable by the client